arnavgautam/TreeHacks2015/HOLs/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 <a name="configuring-an-ssl-certificate-for-a-windows" />
 ### Exercise 2: Configuring an SSL certificate for a Windows Azure web site ###

-The steps in this exercise require you to configure your web sites for standard mode, which may incur additional costs if you are currently using free or shared mode.
+The steps in this exercise require you to configure your Websites for standard mode, which may incur additional costs if you are currently using free or shared mode.

 <a name="get-a-certificate" />
 #### Task 1 - Getting a Certificate ####